benborgers/www/posts/marked-quotes.md

 ---
 title: How to get curly quotes with Marked.js
 date: 2020-11-30
+tags:
-tags: programming
+    - programming
+    - marked
 ---
 Marked.js is a library for parsing Markdown into HTML.

 I personally think that curly or "smart" quotes look better in writing, like this:

 ```text
 "straight quotes"